Mag-h/Mag-h/README.md

-# 👋 Hi, I'am Maguelonne Héritier,
+# 👋 Hi, I'm Maguelonne Héritier,

 I am a **Computer Vision and Machine Learning Lead** with 20+ years of experience.